You can find out how to apply for a patent and what the procedure is on our website.

 - Leaflet: Preparing the technical documents (in German (pdf), French (pdf) or Italian (pdf))

-- www.espacenet.com: The online database of the European Patent Organisation containing millions of patent documents from all over the world.
+- www.espacenet.com: The online database of the European Patent Organisation with over a million patent documents from all over the world.

 Symposium: "Best practices in the fight against counterfeiting & piracy – NFTs not your cup of tea?
 Well, they should: NFTs as a new way of fighting counterfeiting and piracy"